alejo194/kubernetes-az/K8S安装过程遇到的问题.md

 ```

-#### 2、skipping pod synchronization - [Failed to start ContainerManager systemd version does not support ability to start a slice as transient unit]
+#### 2、Kubelet启动时Failed  skipping pod synchronization - [Failed to start ContainerManager systemd version does not support ability to start a slice as transient unit]
 ```bash
 $ docker info
 Containers: 0